ZSHYC/WASB-SBDT-FPFilter/README_en.md

 This English README is the canonical English-language documentation.
 A Chinese translation is available at [README_zh.md](README_zh.md).

 ## Overview
-WASB-SBDT is a configurable baseline for sports ball detection & tracking across multiple sports (tennis, soccer, badminton, volleyball, basketball).
+WASB-SBDT-FPFilter is a configurable baseline for sports ball detection & tracking across multiple sports (tennis, soccer, badminton, volleyball, basketball).
 This repository includes evaluation code, datasets, pretrained weights, and tools — plus a new end-to-end inference pipeline to automate detection, FP filtering and visualization.

 Key components:
 - Config-driven evaluation via Hydra (`src/main.py`)